US marks 20 years since 9/11

-President Joe Biden, former presidents Barack Obama and Bill Clinton joined a crowd of victims’ relatives and first responders at the Sept.
-11 memorial plaza in New York.
-The memorial stands where the the World Trade Center’s twin towers were rammed and felled by hijacked planes.

-Observances are also planned at the the two other sites where the 9/11 conspirators crashed the jets: the Pentagon and a field near Shanksville, Pennsylvania.
-Biden is scheduled to pay respects at all three places.
+“It felt like an evil specter had descended on our world, but it was also a time when many people acted above and beyond the ordinary,” said Mike Low, whose daughter, Sara Low, was a flight attendant on that plane.

+“As we carry these 20 years forward, I find sustenance in a continuing appreciation for all of those who rose to be more than ordinary people,” the father told a crowd that included President Joe Biden and former presidents Barack Obama and Bill Clinton.

-The anniversary comes under the pall of a pandemic and in the shadow of the U.S. withdrawal from Afghanistan, now ruled by the same militants who gave safe haven to the 9/11 plotters.
+The anniversary unfolded under the pall of a pandemic and in the shadow of the U.S. withdrawal from Afghanistan, which is now ruled by the same Taliban militant group that gave safe haven to the 9/11 plotters.

-The attacks killed nearly 3,000 people and marked the start of a new era of fear, war, politics, patriotism and tragedy.

-In a video released Friday night, Biden mourned the ongoing losses of 9/11.

-“Children have grown up without parents, and parents have suffered without children,” said Biden, a childhood friend of the father of a Sept.
-11 victim, Davis Grier Sezna Jr.

-But the president also spotlighted what he called the “central lesson” of Sept.
+Bruce Springsteen and Broadway actors Kelli O’Hara and Chris Jackson sang at the commemoration, but by tradition, no politicians spoke there.
+In a video released Friday night, Biden addressed the continuing pain of loss but also spotlighted what he called the “central lesson” of Sept.
 11: “that at our most vulnerable … unity is our greatest strength.”

+Biden was also scheduled to pay respects at the two other sites where the 9/11 conspirators crashed the jets: the Pentagon and a field near Shanksville, Pennsylvania.
+Together, the attacks killed nearly 3,000 people.

+At the Pennsylvania site — where passengers and crew fought to regain control of a plane believed to have been targeted at the U.S. Capitol or the White House — former President George W. Bush said Sept.
+11 showed that Americans can come together despite their differences.

+Calvin Wilson said a polarized country has “missed the message” of the heroism of the flight’s passengers and crew, which included his brother-in-law, LeRoy Homer.

+“We don’t focus on the damage.
+We don’t focus on the hate.
+We don’t focus on retaliation.
+We don’t focus on revenge,” Wilson said before the ceremony.
+“We focus on the good that all of our loved ones have done.”

-Former President George W. Bush, the nation’s leader on 9/11, is due at the Pennsylvania memorial and his successor, Barack Obama, at ground zero.
-The only other post-9/11 U.S. president, Donald Trump, plans to be in New York, in addition to providing commentary at a boxing match in Florida in the evening.
+Former President Donald Trump planned to be in New York, in addition to providing commentary at a boxing match in Florida in the evening.

-Other observances — from a wreath-laying in Portland, Maine, to a fire engine parade in Guam — are planned across a country now full of 9/11 plaques, statues and commemorative gardens.
+Other observances — from a wreath-laying in Portland, Maine, to a fire engine parade in Guam — were planned across a country now full of 9/11 plaques, statues and commemorative gardens.

-Using hijacked planes as missiles, the assailants inflicted the deadliest terrorist attacks on U.S. soil, taking nearly 3,000 lives, toppling the twin towers and ushering in an age of fear.

-Security was redefined, with changes to airport checkpoints, police practices and the government’s surveillance powers.
-In the years that followed, virtually any sizeable explosion, crash or act of violence seemed to raise a dire question: “Is it terrorism?”
+In the aftermath of the attacks, security was redefined, with changes to airport checkpoints, police practices and the government’s surveillance powers.
+For years afterward, virtually any sizeable explosion, crash or act of violence seemed to raise a dire question: “Is it terrorism?”
 Some ideological violence and plots did follow, though federal officials and the public have lately become increasingly concerned with threats from domestic extremists after years of focusing on international terror groups in the wake of 9/11.

 New York faced questions early on about whether it could ever recover from the blow to its financial hub and restore a feeling of safety among the crowds and skyscrapers.
 New Yorkers ultimately rebuilt a more populous and prosperous city but had to reckon with the tactics of an empowered post-9/11 police department and a widened gap between haves and have-nots.

 A “war on terror” led to invasions of Iraq and Afghanistan, where the longest U.S. war ended last month with a hasty, massive airlift punctuated by a suicide bombing that killed 169 Afghans and 13 American service members and was attributed to a branch of the Islamic State extremist group.
-The U.S. is now concerned that al-Qaida, the terror network behind 9/11, may regroup in Afghanistan.
+The U.S. is now concerned that al-Qaida, the terror network behind 9/11, may regroup in Afghanistan, where the Taliban flag once again flew over the presidential palace on Saturday.

 Two decades after helping to triage and treat injured colleagues at the Pentagon on Sept.
 11, retired Army Col. Malcolm Bruce Westcott is saddened and frustrated by the continued threat of terrorism.